Sekhems/AIReplacementInstructionCPU/README.md

 ---

-### Структура проекта
+### Project structure
-#### Основные папки:
+#### Main folders:
 1. **MNEMONICS**
-   Содержит шаблоны инструкций для разных архитектур:
+   It contains instruction templates for different architectures:
-   - `SSE.txt`, `AVX.txt`, `AVX2.txt` и др.
+- `SSE.txt `, `AVX.txt `, `AVX2.txt ` and others.
-   *Формат: по одной мнемонике на строке (например "addps")*
+   *Format: one mnemonic per line (for example, "addps")*

 2. **NEO_RABBIT**
-   База знаний для замены инструкций (JSON-файлы):
+   Knowledge base for replacing instructions (JSON files):
-   - `AVX2_AVX.json` - замены AVX2 → AVX
+- `AVX2_AVX.json` - replaces AVX2 → AVX
-   - `F16C_AVX.json` - оптимизации для float16
+- `F16C_AVX.json` - optimizations for float16
-   - `BMI2_AVX.json` - битовые операции
+   - `BMI2_AVX.json` - bit operations
-   *Структура: {"original": "инструкция", "replacement": ["замена1", "замена2"]}*
+   *Structure: {"original": "instruction", "replacement": ["substitution1", "substitution2"]}*

 3. **AI_MODEL**
-   Хранит нейросетевые компоненты:
+   Stores neural network components:
-   - `transformer_model.keras` - модель трансформера
+   - `transformer_model.keras' - transformer model
-   - `tokenizer.json` - словарь токенизатора
+   - `tokenizer.json` - tokenizer dictionary
-   - `model_config.json` - параметры модели
+- `model_config.json' - model parameters
-   - `feedback_data.json` - пользовательские правки
+- `feedback_data.json` - user edits

 4. **CONFIG**
-   Конфигурационные файлы:
+   Configuration files:
-   - `model_config.ini` - настройки обучения нейросети
+   - `model_config.ini` - neural network training settings

 ---

-### Сильные стороны
+### Strengths
-1. **Гибкая замена инструкций**
+1. **Flexible instruction replacement**
-   - Комбинирование шаблонов (JSON) и нейросетевых предсказаний
+- Combining templates (JSON) and neural network predictions
-   - Контекстно-зависимая замена (анализ соседних инструкций)
+   - Context-sensitive substitution (analysis of neighboring instructions)

-2. **Валидация изменений**
+2. **Validation of changes**
-   - Эмуляция через Unicorn Engine
+- Emulation via Unicorn Engine
-   - Проверка идентичности результатов до/после замены
+   - Checking the identity of the results before/after the replacement

-3. **Самообучающаяся система**
+3. **Self-learning system**
-   - Сохранение удачных замен в `feedback_data.json`
+- Saving successful substitutions in feedback_data.json`
-   - Автоматическое переобучение модели при изменении шаблонов
+   - Automatic retraining of the model when changing templates

-4. **Безопасный экспорт**
+4. **Secure export**
-   - Корректная модификация PE-файлов через LIEF
+- Correct modification of PE files via LIEF
-   - Создание новой секции для длинных инструкций
+- Creation of a new section for long instructions

 ---

-### Слабые стороны
+### Weaknesses
-1. **Требовательность к ресурсам**
+1. **Resource requirements**
-   - Обучение модели требует значительных вычислительных мощностей
+- Model training requires significant computing power
-   - Эмуляция больших бинарников может быть медленной
+   - Emulation of large binaries can be slow

-2. **Ограничения эмуляции**
+2. **Limitations of emulation**
-   - Не поддерживает сложные системные вызовы
+- Does not support complex system calls
-   - Проблемы с инструкциями, меняющими состояние системы
+- Problems with instructions that change the state of the system

-3. **Зависимость от шаблонов**
+3. **Template dependency**
-   - Качество замен зависит от полноты JSON-шаблонов
+- The quality of replacements depends on the completeness of the JSON templates
-   - Требует ручной настройки для новых архитектур
+- Requires manual configuration for new architectures

 ---

-### Как использовать
+### How to use
-1. Загрузите EXE-файл через `Open File`
+1. Download the EXE file via the `Open File`
-2. Выберите целевой набор инструкций (например AVX2)
+2. Select the target instruction set (for example AVX2)
-3. Запустите анализ (`Analyze File`)
+3. Run the analysis (`Analyze File')
-4. Примените AI-замену (`AI Replace`)
+4. Apply an AI replacement (`AI Replace`)
-5. Проверьте результаты во вкладке `AI Replacement`
+5. Check the results in the `AI Replacement` tab
-6. Экспортируйте оптимизированный файл (`Export Binary`)
+6. Export the optimized file (`Export Binary`)

 ---

-### Особенности работы
+### Work features
-- **Кэширование предсказаний** - ускорение повторных операций
+- **Caching of predictions** - acceleration of repeated operations
-- **Многоуровневая валидация**:
+- **Multi-level validation**:
-  1. Статический анализ через Capstone
+1. Static analysis via Capstone
-  2. Динамическая эмуляция через Unicorn
+  2. Dynamic emulation via Unicorn
-  3. Бенчмаркинг производительности
+  3. Performance benchmarking
-- **Адаптивное обучение** - программа предлагает переобучить модель при изменении JSON-шаблонов
+- **Adaptive learning** - the program offers to retrain the model when changing JSON templates

-> **Важно:** Все замены сохраняются в `feedback_data.json` - вы можете дополнять базу знаний вручную, после чего программа автоматически дообучит нейросеть.
+> **Important:** All substitutions are saved in the feedback_data.json` - you can add to the knowledge base manually, after which the program will automatically retrain the neural network.

-Для разработчиков: все параметры нейросети настраиваются через `CONFIG/model_config.ini` (размеры слоёв, скорость обучения и др.).
+For developers: all neural network parameters are configured via `CONFIG/model_config.ini` (layer sizes, learning rate, etc.).

-ВНИМАНИЯ!!! - модель нужно постоянно обновлять что бы не было ошибок в программе
+ATTENTION!!! - the model needs to be constantly updated so that there are no errors in the program